 grew up in New York.
 She is an award-winning children’s book author, a musician, and a teacher.
 She holds a degree in Law and another in Music Education, and she treasures her Knabe piano which was passed down from her grandmother.
 Clare and her husband Dan Grausz live in Friday Harbor and San Francisco with their cocker spaniel Captain Jack who likes Marla best because she plays hard to get.
 She also has two grown children and a growing flock of grandchildren who have nicknamed her Guaca.
 Clare plays piano and occasionally percussion.

 Wendy, hailing from Seattle, had never heard words like verklempt or plotz, or eaten a quality bagel before her days with The Righteous Mothers.
 Wendy delighted in spending her work life with adolescents in her high school biology classroom – a place of energy, surprise and intrigue.
 Her monthly bird counting routine and yoga practice provide countervailing rituals to teaching teens.
-As of this writing, Wendy is eagerly awaiting the arrival of her first grandchild and the Righteous Mothers’ fourth.
+As of this writing, Wendy loves being the grandparenting her first grandchild and the Righteous Mothers’ eighth.
 Wendy plays guitar and piano.

 brings her east coast Jewish sensibilities to the group by requiring a maximum amount of schmoozing and schnorring at every rehearsal and kvelling over every creative breakthrough.
-She loves bringing the creativity and collaboration she learned from playing with The Righteous Mothers to her beloved day job at Seattle University School of Law teaching the next generation of lawyers for justice.
+She loved bringing the creativity and collaboration she learned from playing with The Righteous Mothers to her beloved day job at Seattle University School of Law teaching the next generation of lawyers for justice.
+Lisa is now a retired professor emerita.
 Lisa’s second favorite quote of herself, ”Structure is Freedom”, has guided her writing, teaching, parenting, and life for the last six decades.
-She has been happily married to her wife, co-parent of daughter Evan and son Micha, and fifth Righteous Mother, Lynn Grotsky, for forty years.
+She has been happily married to her wife, co-parent of daughter Evan and son Micha, and co-grandparenting of two grandchildren and fifth Righteous Mother, Lynn Grotsky, for forty+ years.
 Lisa plays electric bass and occasionally nothing else.

 Lacking the ability to harmonize like her good friends and favorite band The Righteous Mothers, Lynn did know she had a knack for managing and promoting.
 Between their music, originality, and engaging stage personality, it was easy for her to rave and kvel about their talents.
 She balanced that with her private practice as a clinical social worker and co-founded two nonprofits helping youth.
 She is happily married to Lisa (The Righteous Mothers’ bass player) and enjoyed having raised the aforementioned kids as much as Lisa did.
 Next dream?
 Next dream of having grandchildren is now fulfilled so new dreams have moved to travel, biking and fused glasswork.